Job Corps Arrives to Fort McCoy

-An Afghan guest, left, holds Job Corps information given by Steve Blodgett, right, District Director at State of Wisconsin Job Service, at Fort McCoy, Wisconsin, Jan.
-10, 2022.
-The Job Corps scheduled presentations for three days at the installation intended for future students and employees.
+Afghan guests ask questions during a presentation given by the Job Corps-Chicago Region at Fort McCoy, Wisconsin January 11, 2022.
+Job Corps provides training in high-growth industry sectors and offers more than 100 career training programs.
 The Department of Defense, through U.S. Northern Command, and in support of the Department of Homeland Security, is providing transportation, temporary housing, medical screening, and general support for at least 50,000 Afghan evacuees at suitable facilities, in permanent or temporary structures, as quickly as possible.
 This initiative provides Afghan personnel essential support at secure locations outside Afghanistan.
-(U.S. Army photo by Yesenia Barajas, 7th Mobile Public Affairs Detachment)
+(U.S. Army photo by Yon Trimble, 302nd MEB)

 |Date Taken: